mozilla/data-docs/src/cookbooks/bigquery.md

 There is a cost associated with using BigQuery based on operations.
 As of right now we pay an on-demand pricing for queries based on how much data a query scans.
 To minimize costs see [_Query Optimizations_](bigquery.md#query-optimizations).
 More detailed pricing information can be found [here](https://cloud.google.com/bigquery/pricing).

-As we transition to [GCP](https://cloud.google.com) BigQuery has become our primary data warehouse and SQL Query engine.
-Our previous SQL Query
+With the transition to [GCP](https://cloud.google.com) in 2019, BigQuery has become our primary data warehouse and SQL Query engine.
-Engines, Presto and Athena, and our Parquet data lake will no longer be accessible by the end of 2019.
+Our previous SQL Query Engines, Presto and Athena, and our Parquet data lake will no longer be accessible by the end of 2019.
 Specific guidance for transitioning off of the AWS data infrastructure, including up-to-date timelines of data availability, is maintained in the [Data Access Continuity Guide](https://docs.google.com/document/d/1nlzhRGGwAaClwbotd0oWnnkB5GcvpodIxN3Dk5vWvNI/edit#) Google Doc.